axopy/axopy/doc/source/user_guide/application.rst

 .. currentmodule:: axopy.application

-This is currently a sort of design document describing some musings on the design of the "application" portion of axopy.
+This is currently a sort of design document describing some musings on the design of the "application" portion of AxoPy.

 Overview